kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

          The route status should include Accepted=True and ResolvedRefs=True.

-       For more information, see the [NGF - Inference Gateway Setup guide](https://docs.nginx.com/nginx-gateway-fabric/how-to/gateway-api-inference-extension/#overview)
+       For more information, see the [NGINX Gateway Fabric - Inference Gateway Setup guide](https://docs.nginx.com/nginx-gateway-fabric/how-to/gateway-api-inference-extension/#overview)

 ### Deploy InferenceObjective (Optional)